pfdubois/BridgeBidding/source/CompetingSuit.rst

    such a bid, be sure to ask what they mean by it, if only at the end of the auction.
 This is one case when silence does not mean standard.

-Advancer can bid 2N! asking for the minor.
-Except in unusual circumstances, advancer must choose between partner's two suits.

-The Michaels bid does not show anything more than a prudent overcall but is unlimited.

-Without partnership agreement, (1x) P (1y) 2x is not Michaels but natural; this is especially possible after 1♣ or 1♦.

 Over an opening 2♠, a bid of 3♠ should be :ref:`Western Cue <Western_Cue>`, asking partner to bid 3N with a spade stopper.
 There isn't enough room for Michaels.